cocos-creator/docs-3d-deprecated/en/asset/asset-workflow.md

 There are three ways to **import assets**:

    - Create a new file through the **Explorer** panel in __Cocos Creator 3D__.
 Use the **Create button** to start the importing process.
-   - By copying files, in the **file manager of the operating system**, to the project resource folder, and then open the editor or activate the editor window to automatically refresh the resource list of the **Explorer**  panel to finish importing assets.
+   - By copying files, in the **file manager of the operating system**, to the project resource folder, and then open the editor or activate the editor window to automatically refresh the asset list of the **Explorer**  panel to finish importing assets.
    - Drag and drop resource files from the **file manager of the operating system** to a folder location on the **Explorer** panel.
 This will trigger an import of the selected assets.

 ## Syncing Assets